 US 395

-US 395 is an interregional route, and will remain the major access to and through Mono County and the major transportation route in the area over the long-term 20-year time frame of this RTP.
+US 395 is an interregional route and will remain the major access to and through Mono County and the major transportation route in the area over the long-term 20-year time frame of this RTP.
 The primary needs for US 395 throughout Mono County are: safe winter access countywide; increased passing opportunities; adding adequate shoulders to US 395 to enable safe bike use; and the development of sufficient revenue sources to meet these needs.
 In community areas where US 395 is the “Main Street” for the community, there is a need to provide improvements to increase the livability of those communities.

 US 6